z1skgr/Bash-Python-files/Bash/README.md

 where **input1** is file name with the specified format for the results program.

-[^1]: The equations are also shown in the pronunciation in the form of .pdf with name
+[^1]: The equations are also shown in the pronunciation in the form of .pdf with name "lab"